 Ans.
-There are many factors that affect the cost of an injection mold.
+Many factors affect the cost of an injection mold.
 However, the overall costing of injection is always relatively high because the material used for making the mold is high.
 Other major factors responsible for the cost of the mold are the size and intricacy of the part, the material used, and the number of parts being produced.

 4. Is 3D printing cheaper than injection molding?

 Ans.
 The injection molding process is designed to produce in bulk.
-Injection molding will become cheaper for you if you are manufacturing more than 100 units.
-Although, the cost of making parts in 3D printing, regardless of the production number remains unchanged.
+Injection molding will become cheaper for you if you manufacture more than 100 units.
+Although, the cost of making parts in 3D printing, regardless of the production number, remains unchanged.
 In injection molding, the cost of producing is significantly low if you are manufacturing in large numbers.